dgageot/simplelenium/README.md

 Notice the fluent api that doesn't rely on static imports.
 This will make your life easier.

-Lot's of finders, actions and verifications are supported.
+Lots of finders, actions and verifications are supported.
 Notice that no timing information is provided.
 The default settings should be ok the vast majority of times.